 My name is Kristi.
-I’m from the alpine desert of Southwest Colorado but currently reside
+I grew up in the alpine desert of Southwest Colorado but currently reside

-on the sultry North Carolina Piedmont in the fields and forests of central Ohio.
+on the sultry North Carolina Piedmont in the fields and forests of central Ohio on the high & dry steppes of the Colorado Front Range.
 As a kid, fresh produce from the garden, homemade jam, and local beef (as in from-our-pasture local) were things I assumed to be normal.
 And though we also ate our fair share of blue box macaroni, I’ve come to learn that I was, in fact, very lucky to have these local foods in my life.

 I am not, by trade, a writer, a photographer, or a chef.
-My background is in theatre (stage management, specifically), and I now work more than full-time at a science museum in Columbus.
+My background is in theatre (stage management, specifically), and I now plan events at Denver Botanic Gardens.
 As gigs go, it’s a pretty good one.

 But my passion these days is making food!
 And eating it.
 And learning to grow it.
 And apparently, writing about it.

-Also, 80 square feet of earth in a community garden a few miles from my apartment.
-A place where I can “farm” a little of my own food and learn from others growing food around me.
+At each home, I’ve dabbled in gardening on every balcony, and I was fortunate to participate in a couple of community gardens – places where I can “farm” a little of my own food and learn from other growing food around me.

 Call it a mission, a gameplan, whatever you want.
 In embarking on this adventure, these are the principles that matter to me, and offer to you a taste of what to expect.

 - Eating locally, whenever feasible, to support local farmers, a more equitable food industry, and an increased appreciation for a seasonal harvests rather than year-round tomatoes and cucumbers.

 - Developing and practicing skills of self-reliance to reduce dependence on a food industry that exploits people, animals, and the planet itself.